medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

 <figcaption text-align="center"><b>Figure 1: Menu on IG page</b></figcaption>
 </figure>

+On the manue bar you finde forllowing tabs:
+* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/toc.html" target="_blank">Table of Contents</a> shows the contents list of the IG
+* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/index.html" target="_blank">Home</a> shows the fornt page of the IG
+* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/profiles.html" target="_blank">Profiles</a> shows which profiles are in the  IG
+* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/extensions.html" target="_blank">Extensions</a> shows the extensions made for the IG.
+* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/terminology.html" target="_blank">Terminology</a> shows the CodeSystems and ValueSets used in the IG.
+* The tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/artifacts.html" target="_blank">Artifacts</a> shows entire content of the IG.

 **Step 2**
 Click on the tab <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/profiles.html" target="_blank">Profiles</a> (se red circle 1 on <a href="#Fig2" rel="noopener noreferrer">Figure 2</a> ) to get an overview of which profiles are in the IG.
 <figure>